LGBTQ+ Employment Discrimination Law

-One in four LGBTQ individuals have reported facing discrimination and harassment in the workplace.
+One in four LGBTQ+ individuals have reported facing discrimination and harassment in the workplace.
 The unemployment rate for transgender individuals is three times higher than the national average.
-There is no federal law that expressly bars employment discrimination on the basis of sexual orientation or gender identity.
-At the federal level, most workers must rely on interpretations of Title VII of the Civil Rights Act that view gender identity discrimination and sexual orientation discrimination as subsets of sex discrimination, which is expressly prohibited under Title VII.
+Title VII of the federal Civil Rights Act has been interpreted to prohibit sexual orientation and gender identity discrimination, even though its language does not explicitly include these terms.

 Same-Sex Couples and Employment Benefits

 In Obergefell v.
 Hodges, the US Supreme Court required all states to issue marriage licenses to same-sex couples and recognize same-sex marriages that were legitimately performed in other jurisdictions.
 In doing so, the Court overturned the ability to discriminate between opposite-sex and same-sex couples with regard to employment benefits as well.
 All same-sex couples are entitled to marry, and their employers cannot exclude their spouses from benefits based on the gender of the spouse.
 For example, an employer cannot decide that it will provide health insurance benefits to employees with opposite-sex spouses but refuse to provide these benefits to the same-sex spouses of their employees.

 Sexual orientation discrimination occurs in the workplace when an employer treats an employee adversely due to his or her sexual orientation, whether he or she is asexual, bisexual, gay, lesbian, or transgender.
 For example, if your employer will not promote you because you are gay or because you are perceived to be gay, this would be sexual orientation discrimination.
 According to the U.S. Supreme Court, Title VII prohibits sexual orientation discrimination.